How Fillings Work to Protect Your Teeth

 - Gently brushing the area surrounding your fillings or investing in a soft bristled brush to use while brushing.

 - Gently brushing your teeth twice a day.

 - Avoid hard foods that could potentially crack a filling or cause tooth sensitivity.
 Don’t chew on ice as ice is hard enough to crack a filling.

 Maintaining proper care of your fillings will not only make them last, but it will also aid in maintaining your overall oral hygiene.
 This will prevent future cavities, and tooth decay.

 Where can I get dental fillings in Springfield, Missouri?

 Staying informed on oral hygiene is important.
 If you have any additional questions, we’d be happy to talk them through with you!
-Contact Northside Dental Clinic online or call (417) 862-2468 for more information or to make an appointment.
+Schedule a dental filling at Northside Dental Clinic or call (417) 862-2468 for more information or to make an appointment.